OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ## **8 FIM Clocks**
 <a name="clocks"></a>
-The following table provides the clocks available in the Intel OFS reference design that targets the Intel FPGA PAC D5005.
+The following table provides the clocks available in the OFS reference design that targets the Intel FPGA PAC D5005.
 Clocks that the high speed serial interface (HSSI) or external memory interface provide to the FIM may be different depending on if you modify your external features with different components.
-The system I/O PLL IP can be found at https://github.com/otcshare/intel-ofs-fim/tree/master/bbs/design/clock/stratix10/pac_d5005 in the repository.

 **Table 8-1: External Clock Source**